sourcemeta/learnjsonschema.com/content/2020-12/meta-data/description.markdown

   "valid": true,
   "keywordLocation": "/description",
   "instanceLocation": "",
-  "annotation": "The age of a person must not be less than zero" }
+  "annotation": "The age of a person"
+}
 {{</instance-annotation>}}